Creating, updating statistics on tables in Azure SQL Data Warehouse

 CREATE STATISTICS col1_stats ON dbo.table1 (col1) WITH SAMPLE = 50 PERCENT;

-Another option, you can create statistics on a portion of the rows in your table.
+You can also create statistics on a portion of the rows in your table.
 This is called a filtered statistic.

 This example creates statistics on a range of values.
-The values could easily be defined to match the range of values in a partition.
+The values can easily be defined to match the range of values in a partition.

 CREATE STATISTICS stats_col1 ON table1(col1) WHERE col1 > '2000101' AND col1 < '20001231';

-You can, of course, combine the options together.
-The example below creates a filtered statistics object with a custom sample size:
+You can also combine the options together.
+The following example creates a filtered statistics object with a custom sample size:

 CREATE STATISTICS stats_col1 ON table1 (col1) WHERE col1 > '2000101' AND col1 < '20001231' WITH SAMPLE = 50 PERCENT;

-To create a multi-column statistics, simply use the previous examples, but specify more columns.
+To create a multi-column statistics object, simply use the previous examples, but specify more columns.

 CREATE STATISTICS stats_2cols ON table1 (product_category, product_sub_category) WHERE product_category > '2000101' AND product_category < '20001231' WITH SAMPLE = 50 PERCENT;

-Since there is a correlation between product_category and product_sub_category, a multi-column stat can be useful if these columns are accessed at the same time.
+Because there is a correlation between product_category and product_sub_category, a multi-column statistics object can be useful if these columns are accessed at the same time.

-G. Create statistics on all the columns in a table
+Create statistics on all columns in a table

-One way to create statistics is to issues CREATE STATISTICS commands after creating the table.
+One way to create statistics is to issue CREATE STATISTICS commands after creating the table:

 CREATE TABLE dbo.table1 ( col1 int , col2 int , col3 int ) WITH ( CLUSTERED COLUMNSTORE INDEX ) ; CREATE STATISTICS stats_col1 on dbo.table1 (col1); CREATE STATISTICS stats_col2 on dbo.table2 (col2); CREATE STATISTICS stats_col3 on dbo.table3 (col3);

-This will help you get started with your database design.
-Feel free to adapt it to your needs.
+The following example will help you get started with your database design.
+Feel free to adapt it to your needs:

-To create statistics on all columns in the table with this procedure, simply call the procedure.
+To create statistics on all columns in the table using the defaults, simply call the procedure.

 To update statistics, you can:

 - Update one statistics object.
-Specify the name of the statistics object you wish to update.
+Specify the name of the statistics object you want to update.